Birdo1221/UserAG-Changer/README.md

 CVE-2021-33742 (Microsoft Edge): A memory corruption vulnerability in Microsoft Edge that could be exploited to execute arbitrary code.

 CVE-2021-30551 (Brave Browser): A vulnerability in the Brave Browser's URL handling that could enable address bar spoofing, potentially leading to phishing attacks.

-It just a warning to look out at what your doing and the versions of software that you are running.